-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2022 reporting periods and have not been adopted by the Company.
-These standards are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2023 reporting periods and have not been early adopted by the Company.
+These standards are not expected to have a material impact on the Company's recognition and measurement of items within these financial statements in the current or future reporting periods and on foreseeable future transactions.